erikgrip/movie_recommendation/tests/fixtures/README.md

 # Test Datasets

-This directory contains a zip file for testing the MovieLensDataModule and the training loop.
+This directory contains a zip file for testing the RatingsDataModule and the training loop.
 The zip file contains two CSV files: `ml-latest/ratings_sample_100.csv` and `ml-latest/movies_sample_100.csv`.

 ## Datasets